jlivingood/IAB-IESG-IETF-LLC-Selection-Confirmation-Recall-Process/README.md

 #

 This is the working area for the IETF [IASA2 Working Group](https://datatracker.ietf.org/wg/iasa2/documents/) Internet-Draft, "IAB, IESG, and IETF LLC Selection, Confirmation, and Recall Process: Operation of the Nominating and Recall Committees".
+It will replace RFC 7437 / BCP 113.

 ## Building the Draft